-The rules for determining the (unrestricted) set of bean types for a bean are defined in Section 3.1.2, "Bean types of a managed bean", Section 3.2.2, "Bean types of a session bean", Section 3.3.1, "Bean types of a producer method", Section 3.4.1, "Bean types of a producer field" and Section 3.7.2, "Bean types of a resource".
+The rules for determining the (unrestricted) set of bean types for a bean are defined in Bean types of a managed bean, Bean types of a producer method and Bean types of a producer field.

 All beans have the bean type java.lang.Object.